W.03 Voluntary refusal of food and/or fluids (hunger strike)

 1. confirm to the Health Centre Manager (HCM) and health staff the prisoner is refusing food and/or fluids

-2. advise the prison director as soon as possible, especially if there is media interest in the person and/or a health risk or any other risk associated to the hunger strike
+2. advise the general manager custodial as soon as possible, especially if there is media interest in the person and/or a health risk or any other risk associated to the hunger strike

 3. log an incident report in IOMS.
 Staff must categorise the incident under Prisoner Safety / Welfare – Hunger strike